Fox Theatre Single-Year Grant Program

 Grant Application Guidelines & Conditions

 The 2025/2026 Fox Theatre Single-Year Grant application is now closed.
 The Fox Theatre will offer 2026/2027 Single-Year Grants in four funding categories when the new grant cycle begins in July 2026.
 In June 2026, we will host two grant workshops in Winterville and Marietta, as well as one virtual session.
-More information about the grant workshops is available in the 2026/2027 Single-Year Grant Workshops section above.
+More information about the in-person grant workshops and virtual session is available in the 2026/2027 Single-Year Grant Workshops section above.

 Access to the application in our online grant portal will open on June 8, 2026, and the submission deadline is July 31, 2026.